 What is a mammogram?

 A mammogram is the most effective test for detecting breast cancer.
-It is a special X-ray of the breast that can reveal tumors that are often too small to be felt by hand.
+It is a special X-ray of the breast that can reveal tumors that are often too small to be felt or noticed on a physical examination.
 It can also show other changes in the breast that doctors believe may suggest breast cancer.

 “Breast cancer is an important health issue for women.
-A screening mammography is an exam for women without any breast complaints that can detect breast cancer that may not be found on physical examination,” says Sona Chikarmane, MD, division chief of Breast Imaging at Dana-Farber/Brigham and Women’s Cancer Center.
+A screening mammography is an exam for women without any breast complaints that can detect breast cancer that may not be found on physical examination,” says Sona Chikarmane, MD, associate chair of Faculty Development at Dana-Farber/Brigham and Women’s Cancer Center.
 “Having regular screening mammograms will detect breast cancers when they are small, with a good prognosis.”

 When should I have a mammogram?

 Experts and medical organizations offer different timelines for when women should begin and stop routine screening mammography and how often screening mammography should be performed.
-You should have a discussion with your physician about your risk of developing breast cancer and discuss screening regimen is right for you.
+Recommendations have evolved over time as more information has become available to guide these decisions.
+To determine when and how to screen for breast cancer, you should have a discussion with your health care team about your risk of developing breast cancer, your preferences, and your team’s recommendations.

 For women deciding when to start having regular mammograms for early detection of breast cancer, the American Cancer Society (ACS), American College of Radiology (ACR), the National Comprehensive Cancer Network (NCCN), and U.S. Preventive Services Task Force (USPSTF) each offer useful guidelines.